Magellol/hrdwr-monitor/README.md

 ### Ideas

 - [ ] Build with theming in mind. a theme receives the same values and render a given page.
 Eventually can have these themes as separate NPM package if needed
+- [ ] Add temp trending, is it going down or up based on the last 10 ticks?

   ```
     - src/